PierreSaumet/42-Libft/README.md

 ###	What have I learned?
 >Different types (int, char , unsigned ...).

 >The given arguments and the return of a function.

 >"const" keyword.

->Difference between "stack" and "heap"
+>Difference between "stack" and "heap".

->Use of "malloc" and "sizeof"
+>Use of "malloc" and "sizeof".

->Use of pointers (char *str)
+>Use of pointers (char *str).

->Use of Makefile
+>Use of Makefile.

 ### What difficulties did I encounter?
-As a nvice, my biggest difficulty was knowing where to start the project, which function.
+As a novice, my biggest difficulty was knowing where to start the project, which function.
 In addition, we are learning a lot of new knowledge through this project.
 One of the major difficulties that I may have had was in understanging how "malloc" works and how to use it.
 Also, when I was doing this project, I had a really hard time to understand the linked lists.